thrutheframe/Tiki_mono/README.md

 - There are 2 versions of the body.
 One has the vertical holes in teardrop shape to improve circular print and lesser overhangs.
 - There are 2 versions of the cover.
 The version with 0.2mm offset is smaller in size.
 If you are not sure which will fit, print both the covers.
 - Supports for the body and fanduct are intergrated into the design.
 The tip of the fanduct is under 60 degree overhang.
-- Ptfe tube should be sticking out of the bracket about 11-11.5mm. see image
+- If you are using an all-metal hotend, the Ptfe tube should be sticking out of the bracket about 11-11.5mm.
+If you are using the stock heatbreak where the ptfe tube touches the nozzle, use a 12-12.5mm length. see image
 ![ptfe length](https://user-images.githubusercontent.com/68491566/168224837-6d2557ab-7064-44c7-90d7-c7f9cd38209f.png)

 - Print orientations: